dmfed/termtools/README.md

 	// We now can use different printers for different kinds of messages anywhere in out program.
 	// For example print errors in red prnt.Use("error").Print("We call prnt.Use(\"error\").Print() to output using printer named \"error\"\n")

 	// or print notifications in green
 	prnt.Use("notify").Print("and prnt.Use(\"notify\").Print() to use printer named \"notify\"\n")

-	// or use unstyled output for everything else like this: prnt.Println("This will print without any styling.")
+	// or use unstyled output of embedded printer for everything else like this: prnt.Println("This will print without any styling.")

 	// or like this:
 	prnt.UseDefault().Println("This will print without any styling.")
 }
 ```
 **IMPORTANT: When passing termtools.PrinterConfig configuration(s) to PrintSuite Configure() method always make sure that Name field ot config(s) is NOT EMPTY.
 Otherwise Configure will fail with an error.** Some of passed configurations (precceding the one that is missing name) may be processed and PrintSuite will still be usable but the mathod will terminate upon encountering config with empty Name field.

-Note that Use() method in example above returns pointer to named printer, so you can call any Printer method directly.
+Note that **Use()** method in example above returns pointer to named printer, so you can call any Printer method directly.
 Also note that PrintSuite embeds Printer instance so any Printer method can be called on it without Use() (i.e **prnt.Println("This will print without any styling.")**).
 This will use embedded Printer instance.

 To change embedded printer style use SwitchTo(printername string).